 SAS TimeKiller App: for delayed flights

 For the last two years in a row, SAS (Scandinavian Airlines) wins recognition as Europe’s most punctual airline.
 With their ad agency SWE Advertising Stockholm, they create a small time-wasting utility app that is not actually made for loyal SAS customers, but for customers of competitor airlines.
+Here, a “utility app” means a tiny set of simple time-wasters meant to fill airport waiting time, not a booking tool.

 The idea is to poke fun at SAS’ rivals by suggesting their passengers will need this app from SAS because chances are their flight will be delayed and they will need something to kill time with.

-In airline marketing, punctuality is a service promise that is easier to demonstrate through playful proof than to claim in a static ad.
+Punctuality is a service promise that is easier to demonstrate through playful proof than to claim in a static ad.

 Why the joke works as a positioning tool